Spiroflow In The News

 1. Consistent Product Flow

-Any batch weighing application’s accuracy increases as the consistency of the product flow rate increases.
+Any batch-weighing application’s accuracy increases as the consistency of the product flow rate increases.
 This refers to the flow rate during a batch and from batch to batch.
 Bulk bag fillers typically have a weighing algorithm that includes an “in-flight offset” program that ‘learns’ when to stop product flow ahead of reaching the weight target.
-This is to compensate for product that is falling between the metering device and the bulk bag.
+This is to compensate for a product that is falling between the metering device and the bulk bag.
 The more consistent the flow, the better the algorithm is able to fine-tune the system.

 2. Metering Device